microsoft/just/packages/just-task/README.md

 });
 ```

 > As you can see, lambda's are NOT supported.
-This is because the functions are bound to a context for `this` so the tasks can gain access to `build-rig`-provided things like logger.
+This is because the functions are bound to a context for `this` so the tasks can gain access to `just-task`-provided things like logger.
 Another thing that can be accessed from the context is the `argv` which is parsed by yargs.

 ### Asynchronous tasks with promises

-`build-rig` supports asynchronous tasks with promises.
-Simply return a promise in a task function and `build-rig` will do the right thing.
+`just-task` supports asynchronous tasks with promises.
+Simply return a promise in a task function and `just-task` will do the right thing.

 ```ts
 // Async / Await automatically returns a promise